 - Shared building block —

-PermissionConstants,FshPermission,RequiredPermissionAttribute. - Authentication — issuing the JWT that carries the permission claim.
+PermissionConstants,FshPermission,RequiredPermissionAttribute. - Authentication — issuing the JWT whose identity the permission check resolves.